Data Observability for Financial Services

 Data engineers use a host of tools like data monitoring, data validation, data quality management, and data observability to understand their data quality at every lifecycle stage and take action to prevent corruption.

-Still, these tools are designed for engineers, and not all key executives are provided the control over the data observability process.
+Still, these tools are designed for engineers, and not all key executives are granted control over the data observability process.
 By integrating automated data validation processes with intuitive, no-code user interfaces, advanced data health trackers give total visibility to leaders across an organization.

 By integrating automated data validation processes with intuitive, no-code user interfaces, advanced data health trackers give total visibility to leaders across an organization.